DanielTeruel/az-104-labs/README.md

 ## 🚀 Next Steps

-Future labs will expand into:
+Future projects will expand into more advanced Azure architecture topics:

-* Advanced networking
-* Monitoring and alerting
-* Backup and disaster recovery enhancements
+* Enterprise **Hub-and-Spoke network architecture**
+* **On-premises to Azure migration scenarios**
+* Infrastructure as Code with **Bicep**
-* Security and compliance scenarios
+* Security and compliance implementations
+* Advanced monitoring and operational automation

 ---

-📌 *This repository is continuously updated as I progress through the AZ-104 learning path.*
+📌 *This repository documents the hands-on labs completed during my journey to becoming a Microsoft Certified Azure Administrator.*